fbpx

 2. Human-Centric BPM

-All the business processes that need humans to make decisions at some point need human-centric BPM.
+All the business processes that need humans to make decisions at some point need a Human-Driven BPM or Human-centric BPM.
 It focuses on the involvement of individuals and automation,What is Business Process Optimization?
 Proven Techniques & Insights both for efficient workflow.
 Under this type of BPM, the number of processes to be automated is limited, and the decisions to be made by personnel are prominent.
 Human-centric BPM is best for organizations that involve human activities daily.

 Also Read : What is Business Process Optimization?
 Proven Techniques & Insights